gdsc-uba/Flow/README.md

 ## Get the App!
-You can get the .apk file [here](https://drive.google.com/file/d/19hP9BfqYNmUc7WzCTWoCzYJDq50yVt4s/view?usp=drivesdk).
+You can get the .apk file [here](https://drive.google.com/file/d/1IOJSzM4sbsL-S9HZfYWqo0gfugHiwLAM/view?usp=sharing).
-Install it manually and allow it to access your location.
+Download and extract the zip file to get the apk.

 ## Usage
 * Manually enable app to access location.